Research areas in the UTS Graduate School of Health Physiotherapy team.

 Health research is an area of strength in UTS’s research strategy.
 The strategy is underpinned by a significant five-year investment and has a focus on collaborative and interdisciplinary research; innovative technological approaches; commitment to researcher development and strengthening the relationship between research and teaching and learning.

-UTS Physiotherapy has a research-intensive culture with internationally renowned researchers in physiotherapy practice, clinical collaborations, leading postdoctoral fellows and research students to actively improve health outcomes.
+UTS Physiotherapy has a research-intensive culture with internationally renowned researchers in physiotherapy practice, clinical collaborations, and research students to actively improve health outcomes.

 The following supervisors are open to receiving expressions of interest:

 Chronic stroke, dystonia, neurophysiology, meta-research, physical activity, TMS

 Primary care, musculoskeletal, systematic reviews, diagnostics, randomised clinical trials

 |Peter Stubbs||Stroke, TBI, emerging technologies, meta-research, database research|

 Rehabilitation, physiotherapy, recovery, spinal cord injuries, neurological conditions.

 |Poonam Mehta||Pain, physical functions, ageing, clinometric properties, systematic review|